-ELIZABETH DEMIO is a well-known collaborative pianist, recitalist and soloist in the Cleveland area.
-Besides appearing in over 100 concerts annually with local aspiring musicians, she has appeared frequently with soloists such as David Riquiro, Massimo La Rosa, Randolph Kelly, John Mack, John Clouser, Umberto Clerici, the Cavani Quartet and has appeared in tours and given master classes in several cities in the U.S., Korea and Mexico.
+Elizabeth DeMio is well-known as a collaborative pianist, recitalist and soloist in the Cleveland area.
+Besides appearing in over 100 concerts annually with local aspiring musicians, she performs frequently with renowned soloists such as Triple Grammy winner Zuill Bailey, Massimo La Rosa, John Mack, Andrew Sords, Umberto Clerici, the Cavani Quartet and has appeared in tours and given master classes throughout the U.S., Korea, Mexico and the Carribean.

-As a recording artist she can be heard on the Crystal, Yaffe and Azica labels, most recently with the debut album with David Requiro, a CD with works by Bernard Garfield with John Clouser as soloist, and with trombonist Massimo La Rosa on the CD entitled Cantando.
-DeMio is on the faculty of the Cleveland Institute of Music in the collaborative piano department, as well as the staff of the Encore School for Strings, the Stulberg International String Competition, and the John Mack Oboe Camp.
+As a recording artist she can be heard on Crystal, Yaffe and Azica labels, most recently on the debut album “Cantando” and subsequent album “Sempre Espressivo” with virtuoso trombonist Massimo La Rosa, produced by multiple Grammy winner Thomas Moore.
+Other recent projects have been a debut album with cellist David Requiro and an album with solo and duo works by Bernard Garfield with Cleveland Orchestra principal bassoonist John Clouser.
+DeMio is on the collaborative piano faculty of the Cleveland Institute of Music.
+She is a collaborative pianist for the Stulberg International String Competition, the Sitka Cello Seminar and the John Mack Oboe Camp.
 She holds degrees from CIM and the University of Michigan.
 Her teachers have included Vitya Vronsky and Theodore Lettvin.